 Look at the impact of road crashes

 Explore the impact of road crashes on the NHS.
 Explore the types of injuries and their treatment.
 Explore the enormous costs involved in treating and rehabilitating victims.
 Explore the costs involved when a ‘bread winner’ is killed.
 Who pays for food?
 Child care?
 The mortgage?
-Watch Brake’s victims’ videos stories or study newspaper articles about road crashes and consider the possible consequences in those cases.
+Watch Brake’s victims’ videos and stories or study newspaper articles about road crashes and consider the possible consequences in those cases.
 Task the students with writing fictitious newspaper articles on different types of crashes.

 Develop policies to reduce at-work vehicle crashes